MicrochipTech/RNWFxx_Python_OOB/readme.md

 > _wifi_passphrase_ = Set the passphrase for the device<br>
 > _wifi_security_ = Determined in Step 5 below<br>

 While the terminal is open, we will determine the Wi-Fi "security" setting directly from the device.
-The security setting used by the RNWF02PC is represented by a single digit number.
+The security setting used by the RNWFxx is represented by a single digit number.
 Each number represents WPA2, WPA3, etc and must be programmed in a later step.
 All we need is the SSID and a single command entered in the terminal.

 1. With the Terminal open and communication established.
 1. Enter the command ```AT+WSCN=0``` and press [ENTER].